Posts

 Image

 Our first full day in Bordeaux got off to a sleepy start.
-We had treated Brussels a bit like Spring Break with 10:00 AM brewery visits each day and nonstop eating and drinking thereafter.
-I guess my body was a little tired because I didn't open my eyes until it was almost noon.
+We had treated Brussels a bit like spring break with 10:00 AM brewery visits each day and nonstop eating and drinking thereafter.
+I guess my body was a little tired, because I didn't open my eyes until it was almost noon.
 Luckily I woke up just in time for lunch at Gordon Ramsey's Le Bordeaux.
-I've honestly never been a huge fan of Gordon Ramsey but this restaurant was absolutely gorgeous.
-A lovely patio sat out front overlooking the elegant Bordeaux Opera House, while inside was a much more formal affair with white linen tablecloths, cushy red velvet love seats and a beautiful spiral staircase extending from the center of the room.
-Le Bordeaux offers an amazing three course prix fixe at lunchtime but I wasn't excited about the options that day so Mr. T and I decided to split a few appetizers beginning with the delicious Cesar Salad stuffed with chicken, marinated anchovies and Parmesan cheese alongsi
+I've honestly never been a huge fan of Gordon Ramsey, but this restaurant was absolutely gorgeous.
+A lovely patio sat out front, overlooking the elegant Bordeaux Opera House, while inside was a much more formal affair, with white linen tablecloths, cushy red velvet love seats and a beautiful spiral staircase extending from the center of the room.
+Le Bordeaux offers an amazing three course prix fixe at lunch but I wasn't excited about the options, so Mr. T and I decided to split a few appetizers beginning with the delicious Cesar Salad stuffed with chicken, marinated anchovies and Parmesan cheese with a thick, egg

 Image

-Our final morning in Brussels we packed up our bags and headed out for one last beer-centric stop to In De Verzekering tegen de Grote Dorst, which translates to The Insurance of Great Thirst; a cozy little pub that's the last remaining cafe in the town of Eizeringen and only open on Sunday's.
-The small brick building looks like something out of an old fairy tale with exposed wooden ceilings, tiled floors and a delightful mix of church goers and beer geeks all chatting over a few bottles of delicious lambic.
-Grote Dorst has one of the largest selections of kriek and gueuze in the entire world with fantastic bottles like the Bokkereyder Wijngaard brewed with Muscat and Riesling grapes and the Toots Tribute a dry, funky gueuze I absolutely fell in love with that Sunday morning.
-Of course it's hard to just order one or two bottles when faced with such an incredible list so we stayed for a few vintage 3 Fontenien's... ...a super dusty bottle of 50 Degree
+Our final morning in Brussels, we packed our bags and headed out for one last beer-centric stop to In De Verzekering tegen de Grote Dorst, which translates to The Insurance of Great Thirst.
+This cozy little pub is the last remaining cafe in the town of Eizeringen and only open on Sunday's.
+The little building looks like something from a fairy tale, with exposed wooden ceilings, tiled floors and a delightful mix of church goers and beer geeks, all chatting over bottles of lambic.
+Grote Dorst has one of the largest selections of kriek and gueuze in the entire world with fantastic bottles like Bokkereyder Wijngaard brewed with Muscat and Riesling grapes and the Toots Tribute a dry, funky gueuze I absolutely fell in love with that Sunday morning.
+It's hard to just order one bottle when faced with such an incredible list, so we stayed for a few vintage 3 Fontenien's.
+A super dusty bottle of 50 Degrees North- 4 Degrees East.
+And another round of wonderful

 Image

-Day III in Brussels we woke up bright and early for a trip to my favorite place in the entire world, 3 Fonteinen's Lambik-O-droom.
-This beautiful brewery located in the town of Beersel creates the most exceptional gueze in all of Brussels (in my humble opinion that is).
+Day 3 in Brussels we woke up bright and early for a trip to my favorite place in the entire world, 3 Fonteinen's Lambik-O-droom.
+This beautiful brewery located in the town of Beersel creates the most exceptional gueze in all of Brussels (in my humble opinion).
 We arrived right at 10:30 AM for the Saturday morning tour which takes guests through the history of the brewery, barrel room and bottling facilities.
-Since I had already been to Lambic-O-droom before I hung out in the tasting room while my friends explored and enjoying a solitary bottle of Oude Geuze Vintage 2012, one of my absolute favorite geuze's of all time.
+Since I had already been to Lambic-O-droom before, I hung out in the tasting room while my friends explored, and enjoyed a solitary bottle of Oude Geuze Vintage 2012, one of my favorite geuze's of all time.
 Followed by an Oude Geuze Vintage 2008 and 3 Fonteinen's incredible geuze cheese paired with mustard and apricot preserves.
-I was really hoping to bring some of this fabulous cheese back to NYC but it was completely sold out by mid-day.
-I guess everyone else loves this wonderful cheese just as much as me.
-We spent the rest
+I was really hoping to bring some of this fabulous cheese back to NYC, but it was already sold out by mid-day.
+We spent the rest of the afternoon making our way through the extensive bottle list, sharing one delicious l

 Image

-Friday morning we kicked off our day with a delicious Belgian waffle, then headed back over to Cantillon where we had spent most of the day before.
+Friday morning we kicked off our day with a delicious Belgian waffle, then headed back to Cantillon where we had spent most of the prior day.
 We just had to get one more bottle of that delicious Lambic D'Anuis.
-Of course that one bottle turned into about five more other wonderful delights but finally we pried ourselves away and hopped on a train to Denderleeuw for lunch at De Heeren van Liedeckercke.
+Of course that one bottle turned into about five more wonderful delights, but finally we hopped on a train to Denderleeuw for lunch at De Heeren van Liedeckercke.
 De Heeren opened its doors as a specialty beer cafe back in 1991 by owner Joost de Four.
-He had always wanted to sell lambic and reached out to various brewers in the area to stock his bar.
+He had always wanted to sell lambic and reached out to various local brewers to stock his bar.
 However one brewer, Armand Debelder from 3 Fonteinen, refused.
-He would not allow Joost to sell any of his bottles without first being trained on how they were made.
+He would not allow Joost to sell any of his bottles without first being trained on how the beer were made.
 So Joost was trained by the great Armand himself and today De Heeren is known as one of the best lambic bars in the entire world.
-In fact many brewers have created special lambic just for Joost and De Hee
+In fact many brewers have created special lambics just for Joost and De Heeren like the elderflower Goedele's Bloese